annpedtke/CV/README.md

 Volunteer College Access Advisor
 New York Cares

-- Lead weekly sessions at underserved schools in Queens to help high school seniors and families navigate the financial aid process and success-fully complete FAFSA and TAP applications.
-(Completed 6 hours of qualifying financial training through The Opportunity Network.)
+- Lead weekly sessions at underserved schools in Queens to help high school seniors and families navigate the financial aid process and successfully complete FAFSA and TAP applications.

+- Completed 6 hours of qualifying financial training through The Opportunity Network.

 Special Event Site Captain & Volunteer Instructor